-As of June 30, 2009, the System has an unfunded actuarial accrued liability of approximately \$17,101 million, representing a 9.7% funding ratio.
-In the opinion of management and based on information prepared by consulting actuaries, if measures are not taken now to deal with this situation, the System will not able to fully fund pensions in the fiscal years starting after 2020.
+As of June 30, 2010, the System has an unfunded actuarial accrued liability of approximately \$17,837 million, representing an 8.5% funding ratio, using net assets.
+In the opinion of management and based on information prepared by external consulting actuaries, if measures are not taken now to deal with this situation, the System will not be able to fully fund pensions beginning in fiscal year 2019; however, net assets held in trust for pension benefits will be exhausted during fiscal year 2014.
 This situation could have a direct negative effect on the Commonwealth's general fund, since most of the employers under the System are government agencies obligated to make actuarial contributions to fund the System.

-To attend to these issues immediately, the Governor of the Commonwealth (the "Governor"), by Executive Order OE-2010-10 dated March 12, 2010, created the Special Commission on the Retirement Systems Reform (the "Commission"), as an instrument for its members to provide individual and/or group recommendations on actions that the executive and legislative branches can execute to provide immediate alternatives to ease the current crisis and long term solutions that will help the System.
+To attend to these issues, the Governor of the Commonwealth (the "Governor"), by Executive Order OE-2010-10 dated March 12, 2010, created the Special Commission on the Retirement Systems Reform (the "Commission") to provide individual and/or group recommendations on actions that the executive and legislative branches can execute to provide immediate alternatives to ease the current crisis and long term solutions to improve the financial condition of the System.